 - 1. On this Rock: Biblical and theological foundations for the Church - 2.
 Genesis and genius: Types, traditions and Baptist origins - 3.
 The gathering Church: A community of disciples - 4.
 The baptism of disciples: The nature of Christian initiation - 5.
 The feast of life: Communion and body politics - 6.
 A kingdom of priests: The government of the congregation - 7.
 The children of the Church: People of promise - 8.
 Ministers and members: Ordination and enabling - 9.
 Relating and resourcing: The communion of churches - 10.
 The separation of Church and state: Dissent, religious freedom and tolerance - 11.
+The free state: Understanding the social and political order - 12.
 Paradigms for engagement: The shape of the future